 The University prohibits the unlawful possession, use, distribution, manufacture, or dispensing of illicit drugs by students and employees on University property or as part of University activities.
-The use or possession of alcoholic beverages is prohibited on University premises, except as expressly permitted in writing by the President or designee.
+The possession and/or consumption of alcoholic beverages is prohibited on University premises, except as expressly permitted in writing by the President or designee.
 Without exception, alcohol consumption is governed by Maryland statutory age restrictions.